 For a step by step guide about how to use and create offers, please see this video:

 The screenshot above shows the offer overview window.
-This window gives key information regarding the status and progress of different offers.
-For instance, a green checkmark shows that the project has been accepted by the customer.
-A grey envelope shows that the offer has status "ready to send".
-On the right side we can see the total price for all the offers sent together with what else is left to invoice.
-These amounts are also indicated individually for each offer.
-Eventual projects that the offer might be part of are also indicated in the overview.
+This window gives key information regarding the status and progress of the different offers.
+A green checkmark shows that the project has been accepted by the customer and the red x means it has been rejected.
+A grey envelope shows that the offer has status "ready to send" and the light grey sheet is an offer still in draft mode.
+On the right-hand side, we see the total price of all the offers and what remains to be invoiced from this amount.

 The window also allows for using search terms to find specific offers.
 As you can see on the top of the picture.
 The column "filter" shows the different offer states and allows to simply filter out offers with statuses you do not want to see.